BLUE ROSES: A ONE-NIGHT ONLY CONCERT

 Tickets from the 2020 on-sale will be honored; ticket holders will be contacted by a York staff member.

-Blue Roses: A One-Night Benefit Concert is made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Blue Roses: A One-Night Concert is made possible by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.

 The Oscar Hammerstein Award Gala 2021